risk-first/website/risks/Communication-Risk.md

 }
 ```

-By using a [static type checker](https://en.wikipedia.org/wiki/Type_system#Static_type_checking), we can identify issues like this, but there is a trade-off:  we mitigate [Protocol Risk](Communication-Risk.md#protocol-risk), because we define the protocols _once only_ in the program, and ensure that usages all match the specification.
-But the tradeoff is (as we can see in the TypeScript code) more _finger-typing_, which means [Codebase Risk](Complexity-Risk.md#codebase-risk) in some circumstances.
+By using a [static type checker](https://en.wikipedia.org/wiki/Type_system#Static_type_checking), we can identify issues like this, but there is a trade-off:

+- we mitigate [Protocol Risk](Communication-Risk.md#protocol-risk), because we define the protocols _once only_ in the program, and ensure that usages all match the specification.
+- but the tradeoff is more _finger-typing_, which means [Codebase Risk](Complexity-Risk.md#codebase-risk) in some circumstances.

 Nevertheless, static type checking is so prevalent in software that clearly in most cases, the trade-off has been worth it: even languages like [Clojure](https://clojure.org) have been retro-fitted with [type checkers](http://clojure-doc.org/articles/ecosystem/core_typed/home.html).